Count of Malta: Aragonese Sicily

 The heir apparent of the fief was Guglielmo de Malta, nephew of Count Andreolo.
 Guglielmo died in 1299, leaving all possessions to his daughter Lukina.
 It appears that during the period between 1300 and 1320, no Count of Malta held the fief.
 Lukina held on to the rights she had inherited from her father, without actually holding any title or power.
 The most important positions were filled by natives and people appointed by the Crown.

 At around 1320, Frederick III of Sicily granted the title to William II, Duke of Athens.
 William was Frederick's son by Eleanor of Anjou.

 In 1330, William invested the county of Malta to his half-brother Alfonso Fadrique.

 Although no records are known to substantiate the traditional narrative, it is maintained that Alfonso held the fief until his death in 1349.
 At this date the fief was inherited by his son Peter Fadrique.
 In 1350, Louis, King of Sicily incorporated the islands to the royal domain, apparently after petitioning from the local nobility.
 During this period, Joanna I of Naples appointed Niccolò Acciaioli as Count of Malta.
 Acciaioli claimed the title until 1360.

 In 1360, Frederick the Simple granted the fief to Guido Ventimiglia.
 By 1366, the fief was passed by the crown to Manfredi Chiaramonte.
 In 1370, Frederick the Simple entrusted the fief to his illegitimate son, Guglielmo d’Aragona.
 Manfredi Chiaramonte served as Admiral for the King of Sicily, Captain of Djerba and the Kerkenna Islands, and Count of Modica.
 He regained control of the County following the death of Frederick in 1377.

 For much of this period, the County was de facto under the control of Giacomo de Pellegrino.
 Giacomo was a Messinese man who had settled in Malta.
 From 1356 to 1372, he held various titles and administrative positions.
 He also owned a lucrative cotton cloth warehouse, along with a privateering business.
 Giacomo took over political control of the fiefdom.
 He was finally removed from power following an invasion of Malta from an allied force of the Genoese and Sicilian navies.
 There was a 2-month siege of Mdina by both these forces and Maltese rebels.
-The MJaltese rebels included both peasants and noblemen.
+The Maltese rebels included both peasants and noblemen.
 Giacomo's power in local politics and administration made him many enemies on the islands.
 He was also considered a political enemy to the Sicilian claimants to the county, while his privateering business made him enemies in both Sicily and the Republic of Genoa.

 Manfredi Chiaramonte held the fief until his death in 1391.
 The fief was then inherited by his eldest child Elisabetta Chiaramonte.
 The actual management of the County was probably undertaken by her brother Andrea Chiaramonte.
 Andrea Chiaramonte was executed in 1392, having been accused as a major conspirator in the anti-Aragonese unrest during the early reign of Maria, Queen of Sicily.